yourlabs/shlax/README.rst

 In Python we now have async subprocesses which allows to execute several subprocesses at the same time.
 The purpose of this library is to:

-- provide an acceptable asyncio subprocess wrapper for my syntaxic taste,
-- can stream stderr and stdout in real time while capturing it,
+- stream stderr and stdout in real time while capturing it,
 - real time output must be prefixed for when you execute several commands at the time so that you know which line is for which process, like with docker-compose logs,